 So make sure that you also give some solid examples of your thoughts and various options that you considered for solving the problem.

 4. How well can you manage to complete a task given to you in time half of what is actually required as it is of utmost importance to the company?

 Your answer to this question should emphasize your skills of working under stressful situations and also on the ways or steps that you would take to manage the task effectively without compromising on its precision and quality.

 Many times in corporate firms, a person is expected to give results in a very stringent time frame.
 It is important for the firm and its employers to make sure that a candidate is able to deal with such pressures and not crack during times like these.

 5. Describe the most stressful work situation you came across and how did you handle it?

-A) This is one of the interview questions to assess analytical skills along with problem solving skills.
-Your answer for this should revolve around not only your problem solving and analytical skills but the steps which you really took to reverse the problem.
-A firsthand experience at problem solving and dealing with stressful situations is much appreciated by any employer as it gives a candidate greater chances of bagging the job.
-A person who has seen in real how a problem can arrive out of anywhere and the way a problem changes situation is of great importance to the company.
+The firsthand experience of problem-solving and dealing with stressful situations is much appreciated by any employer as it gives a candidate greater chances of bagging the job.
+A person who has seen in real how a problem can arrive out of anywhere and the way a problem changes the situation is of great importance to the company.

 6. How would you manage a project which requires systematic and to the point analysis of every single detail that goes into its proceeding?